francescoraves483/LTNT/README.md

 ```
 make compileAPU
 ```
-This will produce the LaTe binary file (called `LaTe`).
-Transfer this file, using for instance SCP, to both the boards, and place it inside `/root`
+This will produce the LaTe binary file (called `LaTe`), cross-compiled for the APU2 boards (x86_64 platform with *musl* as C standard library).
+Transfer this file, using for instance SCP, to both the boards, and place it inside `/root`.

 Then, download and compile the LTNT test manager, by cloning this GitHub repository:
 ```